 But the Americans noticed some strange things happening—like sweet potatoes planted in the jungle for the guerrilla soldiers, or townspeople not cutting down banana trees that could provide the guerrillas cover—and the Yanks thought they had been betrayed.
 They ordered the town to cut down essential food sources, to “clean up” the town.
 If the town complied, not only would they need to destroy their own property, they would also endanger the understanding they had with guerrillas.
 I think you probably see where this is going.
 The reality of a town like this during occupation is that it will be caught in between two armies, and if neither army can truly protect the civilians against the other, the people must try to play one off the other.
 That is a dangerous game.

-Company C doubled down.
-They imprisoned the town’s men in conical tents that looked like Native American teepees.
-These Sibley tents were supposed to sleep 16, but were each jammed full with over 70 men and boys, who had to sit on their haunches all night.
+The captain of Company C doubled down.
+He imprisoned the town’s men in conical tents that looked like Native American teepees.
+These Sibley tents were supposed to sleep 16, but were each jammed full with between 70-90 men and boys who had to sit on their haunches all night.
 They were not fed dinner, and in the morning they were forced to cut down the food their families depended on.
 This went on for several days.